What Does Personal Liability Coverage (Coverage E) Actually Protect?

 When Umbrella Insurance Makes Sense

 Even $500,000 in Coverage E may not be enough for some households.
-That's where a personal umbrella policy comes in — providing an additional layer of liability protection that kicks in once your underlying homeowners (and auto) policy limits are exhausted.
+That's where a personal umbrella policy comes in, providing an additional layer of liability protection that kicks in once your underlying homeowners (and auto) policy limits are exhausted.
+Learn more in our full umbrella insurance guide.

 What Umbrella Insurance Covers